-In this work, we selected four scenarios that have diverse delay dispersion characteristics: urban micro-cell, suburban macro-cell, urban macro-cell and rural macro-cell.
-Using the Matlab WINNER II toolbox [10], for each scenario, 50,000 channels are generated.
-For each channel, using the Matlab IEEE 802.11ax toolbox, we simulate transmitting a packet using all TMs and, consequently, the corresponding labels are obtained.
+We selected four scenarios with diverse delay dispersion characteristics: urban micro-cell, suburban macro-cell, urban macro-cell and rural macro-cell.
+Using the Matlab WINNER II toolbox [12], for each scenario, 50,000 channels are generated.
+For each channel, we use the Matlab IEEE 802.11ax toolbox to simulate transmitting a packet using all available TMs.
 We split the generated channels to 80% training and 20% testing.